Prukutu/AOES-CLIM-git/_episodes/03-create.md

 ~~~
 {: .output}

-Git uses this special subdirectory to store all the information about the project,
+Git uses this special subdirectory to store information about the project,
 including all files and sub-directories located within the project's directory.
 If we ever delete the `.git` subdirectory,
 we will lose the project's history.